 While most language learners need great course materials, instruction, correction, and mentorship from their teachers, it’s key that they are motivated to become independent learners.
 Progress and success comes down to regular practice, feedback and the confidence to make and learn from mistakes.
 Students must understand this from the outset – so make sure this is a conversation you have with your classes from the very first day.

 Understanding language goals

 It’s also extremely important to understand your students’ language learning goals right away.
-Some, for example, will want to learn a language for travel purposes and may simply be happy to reach an elementary or pre-intermediate level of English.
+Some, for example, will want to learn a language for travel purposes and may be happy to reach an elementary or pre-intermediate level of English.
 Others will want to learn it for work or study purposes and will need to reach a more advanced level.
-By definition “learning a new language” will be very different for those two groups of students – and this will affect how you design and deliver your course.
+By definition, “learning a new language” will be very different for those two groups of students – and this will affect how you design and deliver your course.

 Therefore, it’s key that you discuss individual learning objectives and then form a plan of how students will meet them.
 You should also explain that not everyone progresses at the same rate, but that is normal and should not be a cause for frustration.

-In private language schools (PLSs), which offer English for specific purposes (ESP), business English, CLIL, English for Academic purposes, intensive summer classes, and a range of other courses, it’s even more important to do this well.
-Correctly managed expectations, well selected materials, and tailored courses will keep students motivated and help the business thrive.
+In private language schools (PLSs), which offer English for specific purposes (ESP), business English, CLIL, English for Academic Purposes, intensive summer classes, and a range of other courses, it’s even more important to do this well.
+Correctly managed expectations, well-selected materials, and tailored courses will keep students motivated and help the business thrive.

 Setting and meeting targets

 At an institutional level, schools, PLS’s and even government agencies also need to be aware of the pitfalls of rigid target setting.

 Not only can mishandled targets directly affect learner motivation when they are held back or moved up too quickly, but they also can force educators to “teach to the test”, rather than planning classes and designing courses that meet their students’ needs.